 Impacts to the Village Police, Fire and EMS services as a result of the additional population from the Proposed Action would be insignificant, and adequately mitigated by additions tax revenues.
-The need for infrastructure upgrades are not anticipated.

 Additional taxes generated from the absorption of the project are anticipated to cover the cost of additional police, fire and EMS services.
 The projected Village taxes are \$1,304,928.
 No other mitigation measures are required.